How to Organize NotebookLM Notebooks at Scale (2026)

 Organization Strategies for Large Research Projects

-The topic-based approach assigns one notebook per major subject area.
-A market research project might have separate notebooks for competitor analysis, customer interviews, industry reports, and pricing data.
-This keeps each notebook focused, which improves the quality of AI responses because the model only draws from relevant sources.
+• Topic-based.
+One notebook per major subject.
+A market research project gets separate notebooks for competitor analysis, customer interviews, industry reports, and pricing data.
+Focused notebooks give better answers, since the model only draws from relevant sources.

-The source-type approach groups by format.
-All PDFs in one notebook, all web sources in another, all transcripts in a third.
-It sounds odd, but it helps when you need to cross-check specific source types or when certain formats need different handling.
+• Source-type.
+Group by format: all PDFs in one notebook, all web sources in another, all transcripts in a third.
+Useful when you cross-check specific source types or when certain formats need different handling.

 Most large projects end up with a hybrid approach.
 Topic-based at the top level, with phase-based splits within each topic when a single notebook fills up.